 One of the answers is online learning.
-Countries such as the United States is making great strides in allowing students to acquire college credits without needing to physically participate classrooms, and it is the students who are reaping the rewards.
+Countries such as the United States are making great strides in allowing students to acquire college credits without needing to physically be in the classrooms.
+And the students are reaping the rewards.

 To demonstrate how this is possible, here are some advantages of online learning: